-Media Optimizer (or MO as it's affectionately called within Cloudinary) automates the format selection and quality settings of all your rich media so that your websites and apps become visually engaging and load fast.
+Media Optimizer (or MO as it’s affectionately called within Cloudinary) automates the format selection and quality settings of all your visual media so that your websites and apps become visually engaging and load fast.

 It really does take only a moment to set up MO.
 You don’t have to migrate your media anywhere; you don’t have to touch your originals; you might not even need to update your website at all and, even if you do, it’ll take no more than a simple search-and-replace across your source files.

 Core Web Vitals are definitely a major motivating factor for optimizing the media on your website.
 You don’t want your site to slide down Google’s rankings simply because you’re delivering unnecessarily oversized images.
 That’s not the only consideration, though.
 Delivering the right file size to your end-users, no matter which device they are on, saves them bandwidth, reduces page-load times, and leads to higher consumer satisfaction and conversions.
 After all, the bottom line is the bottom line.

 “E-businesses must keep in mind the difference between file storage and file delivery, always prioritizing efficient delivery of images.” – Harry Roberts

 If you haven’t already seen it, check out Satarupa Chatterjee’s blog post for more details on the importance of optimizing media delivery and the ways that Media Optimizer can address those requirements.

 So, how does Media Optimizer work?
 It takes your media from wherever you store it and creates an optimized version of it, which it then delivers to your end-users through fast multi-CDN1.